Cardinals vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- The Cardinals have played as the favorite in four of their past 10 games and have won two of those contests.
+- The Cardinals have played as the favorite in four of their past 10 games and have gone 2-2 in those contests.

+- The Cardinals and their opponents have combined to hit the over six times in their last 10 games with a total.

+- The Cardinals have not played a game with a spread over their last 10 outings.
+St. Louis and its opponent have finished above the over/under for three games in a row, with the average total established by oddsmakers during that stretch being 9.2.

 Cardinals Betting Records & Stats

-- The Cardinals have been favored on the moneyline 24 total times this season.
-They've gone 11-13 in those games.
+- The Cardinals have gone 11-14 in games they were favored on the moneyline (winning 44% of those games).

-- St. Louis has gone 2-4 (winning just 33.3% of its games) when it has played as moneyline favorites of -190 or shorter.
+- When it has played as moneyline favorites with odds of -145 or shorter, St. Louis has a 7-11 record (winning only 38.9% of its games).

-- The Cardinals have an implied moneyline win probability of 65.5% in this contest.
+- Based on this matchup's moneyline, the Cardinals have an implied win probability of 59.2%.

-- In the 47 games in which bookmakers have set an over/under for St. Louis, it has combined with opponents to go over the total 25 times (25-21-1).
+- St. Louis has combined with opponents to go over the total 26 times this season for a 26-21-1 record against the over/under.

-- The Cardinals have had a run line set for only one outing this season, and they did not cover.
+- The Cardinals have had a run line set for just one contest this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.